NHSDigital/fhir-validation/readme.md

 ![validator component diagram](./input/images/component-diagram.png)

-Internally validation configuration is composed of:
+The validation configuration is composed of:

 - `DefaultProfileValidationSupport` - which includes base FHIR CodeSystems and ValueSets
 - `CommonCodeSystemsTerminologyService` - which includes UK Core and NHS England FHIR NPM packages